rafopar/uRwell_LDRD/README.md

 - **adc** is the extracted ADC value.
 - **adcRel** is ADC in units of the RMS of the given channel.
 As an example if the given channel has RMS 5, and the ADC is 55, then the adcRel = adc/RMS = 5.5.
 - **ts** is the time sample of the highest ADC of the given hit
-- **slot** the slot (aka hybrid) number the given hit is readout.
-This is also a variable for convenience, as otherwise it can be deduced from the Translation Table.

   An example events is shown below.
 It has 1 hit in Item1 ,layer 1, and 2 hits in Item 2 layer 1